ElMassimo/capybara-compose/README.md

 an opinionated library built on top of [capybara], that encourages good testing practices based on encapsulation and reuse.

-Write tests that everyone can understand, and leverage your Ruby skills to keep tests __easy to read and easy to change__.
+Write tests that everyone can understand, and leverage your Ruby skills to keep them __easy to read and easy to change__.

 [capybara]: https://github.com/teamcapybara/capybara
 [capybara dsl]: https://github.com/teamcapybara/capybara#the-dsl